pyeventsourcing/esdbclient/README.md

 del subscription
 ```

+To accomplish "exactly once" processing of the events, the commit position
+of a recorded event should be recorded atomically and uniquely along with
+the result of processing recorded events, for example in the same database
+as materialised views when implementing eventually-consistent CQRS, or in
+the same database as a downstream analytics or reporting or archiving
+application.
+This avoids "dual writing" in the processing of events.

 Received events do not need to be (and indeed cannot be) acknowledged back
 to the EventStoreDB server.
 Acknowledging events is an aspect of "persistent
-subscriptions", which is a feature of EventStoreDB that is not (currently)
-supported by this client.
+subscriptions" (see below).
 Whilst there are some advantages of persistent
 subscriptions, by tracking in the upstream server the position in the commit
 sequence of events that have been processed, there is a danger of "dual writing"
 in the consumption of events.
 The danger is that if the event is successfully